m4r35n357/ODE-Playground/README.md

 There is a fairly extensive collection of nonlinear ODE examples already implemented, in the file tsm.py, and in the tsm-\*-*.c files.
 The list includes systems due to Lorenz, Rossler, Thomas, Bouali, Rabinovitch-Fabrikant, Sprott, and many others.

-## [UPDATED] '0-1' test for chaos (c)
+## [UPDATED] Scanning for chaos

 ### [Latest approach]
-This is based on deviations from the "nominal" trajectory, using a technique similar to that in the "CNS" script described below.
+This is based on deviations from the "nominal" trajectory, using a technique similar to what is already used in the "CNS" script described below.
-It was motivated by the first part of this paper by Wernecke. https://arxiv.org/abs/1605.05616
+It was motivated by the first part of this paper by Wernecke: https://arxiv.org/abs/1605.05616 but does not use the ensemble average, or any correlations.
+As well as distinguishing between limit cycles and chaos, it also identifies unbounded and static solutions.

-### [Previous approach]
+### [Previous approach, already deprecated!]
-This is an implementation of Gottwald & Melbourne's data-based test, which takes as input the trajectories from and ODE solver, or other time series.
+This is an implementation of Gottwald & Melbourne's data-based '0-1' test, which takes as input the trajectories from and ODE solver, or other time series.
 It does not use the ODE equations in any way, just the output.
 This is the latest version of the algorithm with subtraction of the "oscillating term" from the Mean Squared Deviation.
 K value is calculated using the correlation method.